 The purpose of these guidelines is to provide information and the procedure that university employees should follow, if they disagree with their annual performance review.
-These guidelines also provide the procedures that managers and reviewers (the person to whom the manager reports) should follow to address a performance review appeal.
+See also the Performance Management Appeals Process infographic which explains VCU's appeals process.

 How does an employee file an appeal?

 - An employee who disagrees with their annual performance review must first file a written request for reconsideration within 10 business days of receiving their annual performance review.
 The written request must be sent to the manager who completed their performance review.
 The written request may be an email to the manager, and the employee should copy VCU Employee Relations at email@example.com.